LACROIX

 Limit the “bullwhip” effect on the supply chain to reduce lead times

-For Benjamin Gauchenot, these difficult times have served as a springboard, revealing the need to speed up the changes already underway at LACROIX Electronics:
+These difficult times have served as a springboard, revealing the need to speed up the changes already underway at the Electronics activity of LACROIX :

 “The crisis we are going through encourages us to limit the “bullwhip” effect, which means that any disruption (of demand or production) spreads exponentially as we move through the links in the chain.
 This situation, which is manageable when initial fluctuations are minor, becomes extremely complicated in a context of major disruptions such as that of 2020.